 But then again, they loudly lament exactly that fact because being poor as church mice and unknown as fuck is not exactly fun if you want to be famous.
 See the double standard?

 But we have NEW metal, not a death knell!

 That’s the battle cry I always hear.
 And you know what?
 The screamers are right.
 A vibrant community produces brilliant metal out there, a deluge of records of all types and sounds.
 So much so that this reviewer sometimes does not know anymore where to put them all.
 And this leaves RMR’s other two pillars – Rock and Folk – in serious neglect.
 Which – come to think of it – is part and parcel of this blog, too.
 Take that, Steven Wilson, you non-believer!

 Just check out the latest Top 10 that we just issued.
 The RMR deck crew had so much material, it did not know what to do with it.
 A difficult choice, but – hey – a good problem to have after all.

 So, where’s the lack of traction?

 Many state that metal music is an acquired taste.
 And I tend to agree to that.
 Growls, screams, downturned guitars, blast beats and – Loki forbid – extremely loud solo shredders are the proverbial black horror in the corner for any pop fan.

 All these complications, plus a guttural or screamed sound to pronounce your stellar lyrics won’t often win you many brownie points.
-Most simply call metal music noise with no reason and rhyme.
+Most music fans simply call metal music noise with no reason and rhyme.